openstack/tacker/doc/source/install/kolla.rst

 .. note::

-    This installation guide is just a bit old, and explained for Redhat distro.
+    This installation guide contents are specific to Redhat distro.

 Please refer to
 `Install dependencies
 <https://docs.openstack.org/kolla-ansible/latest/user/quickstart.html#install-dependencies>`_
-of kolla ansible installation [1]_ to set up the docker environment that is used by kolla ansible.
+of Kolla Ansible installation [1]_ to set up the docker environment that is used by Kolla Ansible.

 To install via Kolla Ansible, the version of Kolla Ansible should be consistent with the target Tacker system.
-For example, stable/pike branch of Kolla Ansible should be used to install stable/pike branch of Tacker.
-Here the stable/pike branch version will be used to show how to install Tacker with Kolla Ansible.
+For example, stable/ussuri branch of Kolla Ansible should be used to install stable/ussuri branch of Tacker.
+Here the stable/ussuri branch version will be used to show how to install Tacker with Kolla Ansible.

 Kolla can be used to install multiple nodes system, but Tacker server is not ready for multiple nodes deployment yet, so only an all-in-one Tacker is